 But if you have that many eggs, what’s the point of storing them?
 Sell them, share them, and use that space for something else!

 A good rule of thumb for storing eggs is to store them in the same condition you acquired them:

-- If they were chilled at the store, you should chill them at home.
+- If they were refrigerated at the store, you should refrigerate them at home.

 - If they were sold in the open by a family farm at the farmers’ market, you can store them at room temperature.

 - If they were collected from your own coop, find yourself a cute little egg holder and proudly display them.
 Fresh eggs are simply too beautiful to hide away!